mitogen-hq/mitogen/docs/howitworks.rst

 if the user's code has hung and the master context has disconnected.

-While it is possible for the IO multiplexer to recover control of a hung function call on UNIX using for example ``signal.SIGALRM``, this mechanism is not portable to non-UNIX operating systems, and does not work in every case, for example when Python blocks signals during a variety of :py:mod:`threading` package operations.
+While it is possible for the IO multiplexer to recover control of a hung function call on UNIX using for example :py:mod:`signal.SIGALRM <signal>`, this mechanism is not portable to non-UNIX operating systems, and does not work in every case, for example when Python blocks signals during a variety of :py:mod:`threading` package operations.

 At some point it is likely econtext will be extended to support starting slaves running on Windows.
 When that happens, it would be nice if the process model on